idvorkin/techdiary/README.md

 # Igor's Technical Diary

-I love technical journeys, but often lose of why I started, what my priorities are, and where I've been.
+I love technical journeys, but I often lose track of why I started, what my priorities are, and where I've been.
 Explorers of old solved these problems by keeping a journal, so I'll try the same.

 <!-- TOC -->